FreeCAD/FreeCAD-documentation/wiki/Localization_Older_Methods.md

 lrelease YourModule_fr.ts
 ```

 Beware that the pylupdate4 tool is not very good at recognizing translate() functions, they need to be formatted very specifically ( see the Draft module files for examples).
-Inside your file, you can then setup a translator like this (after loading your QApplication but BEFORE creating any qt widget)   *
+Inside your file, you can then setup a translator like this (after loading your QApplication but BEFORE creating any qt widget):

 ```python